Log in Sign up

 Most 3PLs will strive to strategically position your inventory to different fulfillment centers or warehouses in their network (so it’s as close as possible to your customer base) – and will charge you to transport and cross-dock your goods.
 Partnering with a 3PL that has an established, expansive network – like MCF, which has over 200 fulfillment centers around the world – will enable you to pursue a distributed inventory strategy that can reduce the cost of moving your goods (and also shorten order delivery times for customers).

-Dangerous/hazmat icon - blue
+Dangerous/hazmat icon - prime blue

 Hazardous materials